ManishhKapal/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-This a Customer Churn Prediction model using Machine Learning.
+This a Customer Churn Prediction Model using Machine Learning.